The best apricot scrubs for face and body to add to your exfoliating routine

 Image: Look Fantastic

 The Fresh Brown Sugar Polish is a natural sugar exfoliator that leaves your skin feeling soft and supple in one use.
-It contains an enriching mix of oils of apricot kernel, sweet almond, jojoba and evening primrose that intensely moisturise the skin while the brown sugar crystals prevent moisture loss.
-Additionally, peppermint and ginseng root extract revitalises the skin cells and citrus oils help in brightening.
+It contains an enriching mix of oils of apricot kernel, sweet almond, jojoba and evening primrose that intensely moisturises the skin while the brown sugar crystals prevent moisture loss.
+Additionally, peppermint and ginseng root extract revitalise the skin cells and citrus oils help in brightening.

 Image: Sephora